How to Sue Someone for Slander

 Examples of actual financial loss would be:

-• having to find alternative more expensive accommodation
+• having to find alternative more expensive accommodation; and

 If someone has slandered you, the main remedy you can claim is damages.
+The damages are designed to compensate you for the harm which has been caused to your reputation by the slander.
 There are however other remedies that can also be sought from a defendant.

-If you issue proceedings, the court can order your opponent to pay damages to you, and impose an injunction, which could mean your opponent is sent to prison if they repeat the slander again in future.
-Your opponent can also be required to give a statement in court, to confirm that what they said about you is untrue.
+If you issue proceedings, the court can order your opponent to pay damages to you, and impose an injunction.
+This has the same effect as an undertaking, and if your opponent breaches an injunction which has been imposed by the court, they could be sent to prison if they repeat the slander again in future.

-If you win your slander trial, the usual rule is that your opponent will be ordered to pay most of your costs, as well as having to pay you damages.
+If you take your claim to court and win your slander trial, the usual rule is that your opponent will be ordered to pay most of your costs, as well as having to pay you damages.

 However, it is important to be aware that the defendant will not have to pay all of your costs.
 There will usually be a shortfall (typically of 20 to 25% of the actual costs you have incurred) and you will remain responsible for paying this shortfall to your solicitors.